Siddhant26-code/Projectcode/README.md

 # Snake Game

 ## Description
-This is a classic Snake Game implemented in C++.
+This is the classic Snake Game.
 The game runs in the terminal and allows players to control a snake that moves around the screen, consuming food and growing in size while avoiding collisions with the walls and itself.
-The game features an expanded board size and maintains a high score record.
+The game maintains a high score record too.
+Our game is designed as per Windows ecosystem.

 ## Features
 - **Smooth Gameplay**: The snake moves continuously in the chosen direction.